practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 2. Have you seen "Hash.new with block" before?
 It's definitely one of the most useful "easter eggs" in Ruby.

-3. Why is it useful return `self` in #on?
+3. Why is it useful to return `self` in #on?

 4. You might find it useful to implement a special "all" event which is triggered for every event that is emitted.

 ## The Loop

-Next up we need something to fire up these events:
+Next up we need something to fire up these events.
+As you will see in the following code, the general flow of an event loop is simple: detect new events, run their associated callbacks, and then repeat the whole process over again.

 ```ruby
 class IOLoop